DevLauncher/flutter_architecture_hub/README.md

-# Flutter Clean Architecture Template
+# Flutter Architecture Hub

+This repository is a **fork** of [ersinaksar/flutter_architecture_hub](https://github.com/ersinaksar/flutter_architecture_hub).
+The original source is maintained under the personal account and remains the primary development location.

+---

+## About This Project

 This repository is a Flutter project template implementing **Clean Architecture**, **Riverpod** for state management, and modular design principles.
 It’s designed for developers looking to create scalable and maintainable applications.